Snuffy2/keymaster-wiki/Usage.md

 - Friday
 - Saturday

 **Enabled** This sensor is turned on and off by using the `Enabled` toggle in the UI.
-Anytime you modify the text of a PIN, this boolean toggle is turned off and must be manually turned on again to "activate" the PIN.
-By default, all of a slot's other UI elements are in the "always on" setting, so if you enable this boolean the PIN will be automatically added to the lock and remain that way until you turn the turn the toggle on again.
+By default, all of a slot's other UI elements are in the on setting, so if you enable this boolean the PIN will be automatically added to the lock and remain that way until you turn the turn the toggle on again.

 **Access Count** This sensor is controlled by the `Limit Access Count` toggle and the `Access Count` slider.
 If the toggle is turned on _and_ the value of the Access Count slider is greater than zero, this sensor will report true.
 Anytime this code slot is used to open a lock, the Access Count slider will be decremented by one.
 When the Access Count hits zero, this sensor is disabled and the PIN will be removed from the lock and will remain that way until you increase the Access Count slider or turn off the toggle.